 The support provided in the country was helpful when needed.
 I could always ask the local coordinator with any questions or concerns and help was always given.
 During my stay I became sick and everyone was very willing to help with that.
 I always felt as though help was there when I needed it but I was still given plenty of freedom

 2. What was the most surprising thing you experienced while in the program?

-3. What was most difficult thing you experienced while in the program?
+3. What was the most difficult thing you experienced while in the program?

-The most difficult thing I experienced where in the program was probably the language barrier.
-It never impacted my experience very much but at sometimes it make communicating a little harder.
+The most difficult thing I experienced were in the program was probably the language barrier.
+It never impacted my experience very much but at sometimes it makes communicating a little harder.
 It was also difficult in the hospital because it was often hard to understand what was happening until it was explained.
 Take the Nepalese lessons or have a cheat sheet with phrases.

 4. Any tips for future volunteers….(clothing, travel information, packing, sightseeing, donations)

 I packed pretty light and I think this is a good decision.
 You can buy anything you have forgotten nearby your work site.
 It’s usually warm so light but conservative clothes are best.
 As for sightseeing, your local coordinator can be very helpful in giving you places to go asking for a guide can be helpful as well.

 Kathmandu can be very dirty and polluted, depends on the neighborhood.
 If you are not used to the smell of smog it can be kind of hard on you.
 Having a scarf or something to cover your face is great, many of the locals do this as well.

 I m a college student from the USA studying business with the thought of going into public health.
 My time at the hospital in Kathmandu was very informative and I learned a lot.
 The experiences I received in Nepal were great and they were incredibly valuable.

 6. How would you describe your accommodation, meals, security?